BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 > ## Tip: How can you get many bibtex at once?
 >
->Alternatively, you can also conduct multiple searchers and save results to your personal library on Google Scholar and export multiple items as.bibtex files in a bulk.
+>Alternatively, you can also conduct multiple searchers and save results to your personal library on Google Scholar and export multiple items as .bibtex files in a bulk.
 >
 {: .callout}